XRPLF/xrpl-dev-portal/websocket_api.md

 ## tx_history ##

 The `tx_history` method retrieves a selection of the most recent transactions made.

+*Caution:* This method is deprecated, and may be removed without further notice.

 #### Request Format ####
 An example of the request format: